- Importing a Vehicle into the United States

 All motor vehicles must be thoroughly cleaned prior to shipment from another country.
 This includes the undercarriage.
 While many believe this is to ensure dirt does not damage other vehicles on the shipment, it is due to safeguards being in place to prevent dangerous pests from entering the United States.

 The Department of Agriculture requires that the undercarriage be fully cleaned to remove any soil from foreign countries.
-It’s a good idea to have the vehicle professionally cleaned and steam sprayed before it is shipped to help guarantee no trace of foreign soil is left behind that could cause the import to be delayed or denied.
+It’s a good idea to have the motor professionally cleaned and steam sprayed before it is shipped to help guarantee no trace of foreign soil is left behind that could cause the import to be delayed or denied.

 Cleaning the Vehicle Interior